 Table I summarizes the complex domain blocksizes prescribed for $1M_C$ and $1M_R$ as a function of the real domain values.
-This is somewhat analagous to the blocksize scaling described in Tables II and III in [Van Zee and Smith 2017].
-However, there the scaling was optional in the sense that different scaling factors would still work, albeit perhaps with a performance penalty.
-Here, in the case of Table I, some scaling factors (namely, on m_R or n_R) are required in order for the 1M algorithm to function properly.
+This is somewhat analogous to the blocksize scaling described in Tables II and III in [Van Zee and Smith 2017].
+However, in that article the scaling was optional in the sense that different scaling factors would still work, albeit perhaps with a performance penalty.
+Here, in the case of Table I, some scaling factors (namely, on $m_R$ or $n_R$ ) are required in order for the 1M algorithm to function properly.

-Those familiar with the matrix multiplication algorithm implemented by the BLIS framework, as depicted in Figure 1 (left), may be unfamiliar with m_P and n_P , the so-called packing dimensions.
+Those familiar with the matrix multiplication algorithm implemented by the BLIS framework, as depicted in Figure 1 (left), may be unfamiliar with $m_P$ and $n_P$ , the so-called packing dimensions.
 These values are, effectively, the leading dimensions of the micro-panels.
-For most architectures, these values are almost always equal to m_R and n_R , respectively.
-However, in some situations, it may be convenient (or necessary) to use $m_R < m_P$ or $n_R < n_P$.
+For most architectures, these values are almost always equal to $m_R$ and $n_R$ , respectively.
+However, in some situations, it may be convenient (or necessary) to use $m_R < m_P$ or $n_R < n_P$ .
 In any case, these packing dimensions are never scaled, even when their corresponding register blocksizes are scaled to accommodate the 1E format, because the halving that would otherwise be called for is cancelled out by the doubling of F.E. that manifests in 1E.

 3.4.
-Numerical stability
+Algorithms